This post may contain affiliate links. Please see my disclosure policy for details.

 How to reach the Crown Spa Hotel Scarborough and parking

-The Esplanade is a one way street and there are plenty of spaces to park on the side of the road.
-But, these a permit holders only before 6pm.
+The Esplanade is a one-way street and there are plenty of spaces to park on the side of the road.
+But, these are permit holders only spaces before 6 pm.
 So, if you’re staying for more than one night ask the reception staff to give you a parking permit so you can park for free.

 If you’re dropping people and suitcases off, there is a short stay lay-by to pull into directly outside the hotel too.